The Archetypal Hero

 While this is the nth reiteration of the hero cycle, I think a further dive into Kirby’s actions is worth while to really realize his complete encapsulation of the hero archetype.

-The game does an extremely well job of presenting Kirby as the heroic archetype.
 Carl Jung described the hero as having a core desire to prove their self-worth through courageous acts to prove their competence and strength.
 To try and not play the template too closely, Kirby is made to have a combination of playful, cute and serendipitous success.
 One is never completely sold that Kirby is a “hero” in a traditional sense, which makes his fulfillment of all sides of the archetype unexpected.

 As the game reaches its apex (collecting the 7th star from no other than King Dedede himself), the game shows the complete faults of the traditional hero: being afraid of being labeled as weak so always needing more battles to prove themselves, Kirby did not calculate that King Dedede might be living out his life as a Caregiver.
-The dream rod had been infested with the evil spirit of a vampire, and through King Dedede’s actions, he protected dreamland from the terrible nightmares that would have followed.
+The dream rod was infested with the evil spirit of a vampire, and through King Dedede’s actions, he protected dreamland from the terrible nightmares that would have followed.

 Kirby, exposed for his arrogance, then does what could only be expected of the Hero: he rushes into the next battle to vanquish this evil spirit to reclaim his righteous, moral ground.